Yet, whilst there are some clear similarities between the two, both coaching and mentoring have distinct boundaries and purposes.

 So we have established that both mentoring and coaching relationships can be beneficial for an individual based on their needs, but why should you consider a coach over a mentor?

-Well, firstly, the limitations around mentoring are that it is predicated on the knowledge and skills of the mentor.
-This means that you can’t necessarily take any problem to the same mentor, because often their knowledge and experience are much more specific.
-However, anyone can choose to use a coach, as the emphasis isn’t on getting knowledge and advice, but in being part of both a space and dynamic that enables the individual to find their own answers, goals and ambitions.
+Well, firstly, the limitations around mentoring are that it is based on the knowledge and skills of the mentor.
+This means that you can’t necessarily take any problem to the same mentor, because often their knowledge and experience are very specific.
+However, a coach will be able to help you explore whatever is coming up for you since they are not a subject matter expert but an expert as facilitating your thinking.

 Ultimately, finding the right coach or mentor for you can be invaluable for the future, so it is important to have an understanding of what both dynamics will offer you, and getting clear on what you are looking for from the relationship.